pypa/virtualenv/docs/user_guide.rst

   library path (the ``site-packages`` folder).
-This allows all but the first virtual environment creation to be blazing fast (a ``pip`` mechanism takes usually 98% of the virtualenv creation time, so by creating this install image that we can just link into the virtual environments install directory we can achieve speedups of shaving the initial 1 minutes 10 seconds down to just 8 seconds in case of copy, or ``0.8`` seconds in case symlinks are available - this is on Windows, Linux/macOS with symlinks this can be as low as ``100ms`` from 3+ seconds).
+This allows all but the first virtual environment creation to be blazing fast (a ``pip`` mechanism takes usually 98% of the virtualenv creation time, so by creating this install image that we can just link into the virtual environments install directory we can achieve speedups of shaving the initial 1 minute and 10 seconds down to just 8 seconds in case of a copy, or ``0.8`` seconds in case symlinks are available - this is on Windows, Linux/macOS with symlinks this can be as low as ``100ms`` from 3+ seconds).
   To override the filesystem location of the seed cache, one can use the ``VIRTUALENV_OVERRIDE_APP_DATA`` environment variable.